-Presently, an average of 3,000 new cases are diagnosed on an annual basis in the United States.
-The majority of malignant mesothelioma patients tend to be Caucasian males in their late 50s, 60s and 70s who were exposed to asbestos decades earlier.
+On average, around 3,000 new mesothelioma cases are diagnosed on an annual basis in the United States.
+The majority of malignant mesothelioma patients tend to be Caucasian males in their late 50s, 60s, and 70s who were exposed to asbestos decades earlier.

 - Pleural Mesothelioma: Pleural mesothelioma attacks the protective lining of the victim’s chest and lungs, specifically the thin membrane of cells lining the lungs.
 Often, pleural plaques will develop around the lungs and chest.
 This is a good indication that the victim may have pleural mesothelioma.

-Peritoneal Mesothelioma: This form of mesothelioma is found in the abdominal area and associated organs.
-The cancer specifically attacks the peritoneum.
-This is one of the most rare forms of mesothelioma, with only around 500 diagnosed cases in the United States each year.
+- Peritoneal Mesothelioma: This form of mesothelioma is found in the abdominal area and associated organs.
+Cancer specifically attacks the peritoneum.
+This is one of the rarest forms of mesothelioma, with only around 500 diagnosed cases in the United States each year.